Kyun Utthe Dil Chhod Aaye: Plot

 In 1946, Amrit Sahani and Vashma Baig are two best friends in Lahore.
 Both Sahani and Baig hail from families, despite being from different religions they are the best of friends.
-While Vashma has a close friendship with Amrit's cousin, Uday, who always support Amrit and Vashma.
-Amrit is yet to meet her love.
+While Vashma has a close friendship with Amrit's cousin, Uday, who always supports Amrit and Vashma, Amrit is yet to meet her love.
 Randhir Raizada owns a newspaper and press and publishes stories by 'Ranjhan'.
-Amrit is a secret writer with the pen name 'Ranjhan', which is only aware by Vashma.
+Amrit is a secret writer with the pen name 'Ranjhan', which only Vashma is aware of.
 Ranjhan and Randhir write each other letters.
 Soon, they have a chance meeting and Randhir gets attracted to Ranjhan, who is in disguise.
 As Sahani family has negative views about Ranjhan, Amrit hides her writing.
 Uday, who is a hockey player, has a strained relationship with his father, Brij.
 Vashma supports Uday in his passion for hockey.

 Brij marries a banjaran Radha, who is young like Uday.
 Randhir comes to Sahanis' and finds that Amrit is Ranjhan.
 Randhir's marriage is fixed with Amrit's cousin, Kiran.
 Both Amrit and Randhir are shocked as they have started to like each other.
 Uday gets into the National hockey team with Vashma's help.
 Eventually, Amrit-Randhir and Vashma-Uday fall in love.
 Kiran's mother, Mogar tries to ruin their relationship, but in vain.
 After some drama, Amrit's father, Ratan unwillingly fixes Amrit and Randhir's marriage.